 A bleeding artery in an extremity, such as the femoral artery high in the leg, can kill a person in as quickly as three minutes if not brought under control.
 Do your best to tighten a tourniquet around such an extremity between the wound and the heart, and make that bleeding stop with whatever force it takes.

 If the victim is bleeding in the junctional areas or in the torso, you can try to apply direct pressure to the wound if you do not have a hemostatic dressing immediately available to pack inside the wound.
 If you can see and clamp off a bleeding vessel, this pressure might be applied with your fingers, or you might have to put your knee or both hands on the wound and place as much pressure as possible on it.
 Again, use whatever force is necessary to stop the bleeding.

-Another grave injury you might encounter is someone with a bullet hole in their chest who is experiencing a rapidly increased difficulty in breathing.
+Another grave injury you might encounter is someone with a bullet hole in their chest experiencing a rapidly increased difficulty in breathing.
 This likely indicates the development of what is called a tension pneumothorax, or a build-up of air inside the chest cavity.
 Such an injury is going to put pressure on the lungs and heart and will eventually kill the victim.
 While you might not be capable of inserting a needle into the proper part of the chest to relieve this pressure, you can at least identify such a victim and have them ready to be handed over to arriving medical care as soon as possible.
 This might very well save their lives.